ShreyaKumari13/AuthGate-JSP-Servlet/README.md

 # AuthGate : JSP & Servlet
- SecureConnect: Secure Login and Registration with JSP, Servlet, and JDBC
+ SecureConnect: Secure Login and Registration with JSP, Servlet and JDBC

 - use this command to insert values in your tabe